 Asheville has a rich and interesting history.
 Founded in the late 1700s, it has been a town of fairly steady growth, with a couple of periods of "adjustment."
 As a result, the growth periods tended to tear down and rebuild in the current styles.

-The last big "boom" was in the roaring 1920s, when Asheville experienced a 300% (yes, three-hundred) growth rate.
+The last big "boom" was in the roaring 1920s, when Asheville experienced a 300% growth rate.
+Much of downtown Asheville and the existing Victorian homes were demolished to make way for new buildings and homes and roads.
 Along with that growth came infrastructure projects and new construction that left the town in tremendous debt when the stock market (and the boom) crashed in 1929.
-The ensuing Great Depression left Asheville reeling, and rather than declaring bankruptcy, the city decided to do the honorable thing and pay its debts.
-The last of these debts was cleared in 1976!
+The ensuing Great Depression left Asheville reeling, and rather than declaring bankruptcy, the city and the county decided to do the honorable thing and pay the debts.
+The last of these debts was finally cleared in 1976.

 Due to the massive debt left from the pre-Depression expansion, the mid-twentieth century saw little growth and development in the struggling town and county.
 Urban renewal projects were rare, and 1920s Asheville survived (largely) intact.
 The city that stands today boasts more Art Deco Architecture than any city other than Miami Beach.
 We have a beautiful, historic and vibrant downtown.